 101 Wheeler Street

 St Marys, GA 31558

 Special instructions are listed on the application form.
 Please read carefully.
-A completed application must be accompanied by a non-refundable application fee of $50 in the form of a personal check, cashier's check or money order made payable to National Park Service
+Applicants will be invoiced a a non-refundable application fee of $50.

 A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large and that require some degree of management from the National Park Service to protect park resources and the public interest.
 Some examples of special events that require permits are:

 - cultural programs